FAQ – Frequently Asked Questions

 The ecosystem of the cenotes is very fragile and like in the oceans the chemicals are very nocuous.
 As Cenote Guides, we have the responsibility to make you preserve this delicate environment.

 Can we snorkel in the cenotes?

-For non-divers whishing to join their friends or family in the Cenote diving journey it is possible to snorkel free of charge.
+For non-divers whishing to join their friends or family in the Cenote diving journey it is possible to snorkel joining the group.

 Snorkel is allowed in Cenote Kukulkán, Chac Mool, El Edén, Tajma Ha (very limited area), Dos Ojos (but not The Pit), Casa Cenote, Carwash, and cenote Calavera.
-The non-divers are welcome to join us upon availability of the vehicle, knowing that the priority is given to divers.
+The non-divers are welcome to join us upon availability of the vehicle, knowing that the priority is given to divers. the snorkeling service is $50 per person including, the snacks, the lunch, and the gear.
 Non-divers will have to pay their entrances to the cenotes separately.